 I want you to notice a difference - using Mad Maker Filament.
 I want all the 3D Filament I make to pass on some added value to you.
 Whether it be the color and appearance of your prints, the performance of the material during printing and in use, or the cost value from leveraging efficient production, 3D Printed spools optimized for shipping, and the fact that your dollars aren't going to support a bloated company with high overhead.

-Shipping - is fast and free for orders over $50 and only $5 for orders less than that.
+Shipping - is fast and free for orders over 6kg or $75, whichever is first.
 I do my best to ensure orders are shipped same or next day.

 The Right Temperature and Speed - is critical for getting the best looking and performing parts.
 Best advice for all materials boils down to Low & Slow.
 More detail on this can be found on the Materials page.